-Consistent with its parent series and despite having a lot to live up to, Mayans M.C. has so far received increasing positive reviews and is currently awaiting its fourth season, set to premiere in 2022.
+Consistent with its parent series and despite having a lot to live up to, Mayans M.C. has so far received increasing positive reviews and is currently awaiting its fifth and final season, set to premiere in 2023.

 Fans of the original may recognize the name of this latino club rivals of the Sons that eventually became allies down the road.

 In this Mayans M.C. spin-off, the show picks up some 2.5 years after the events in Sons of Anarchy and takes place in yet another fictional California town: Santo Padre.

 At the center of this biker show is EZ Reyes, a young man who joined the gang after his release from prison.
 After cartel violence derailed his and his family’s plans for a better life, the Mayans M.C. might be his chance for revenge.

 Gangland Undercover, History (2015 – 2017)